PotatoMania/uconsole-cm3/README.md

 There exists working bootloader and kernel for RPi.
 The missing part is the drivers for uConsole.
 I fixed it through porting CPi's code to latest kernel, and then packaged it for ease of use.
 That's all, despite that there was some frustrating things during the process.

+The original patch from clockworkpi is a disgusting mixture of several features/drivers.
+I managed to break the useful parts into different patches, for easier porting & picking.
+*Yet the new unified device tree overlay written by me is also disgusting.*

 ### How to cross compile the kernel package?

 For arch, a standard way to build a kernel package is calling `makepkg` directly in the folder where `PKGBUILD` sits.
-If you want to cross compile it, just pass more environment variables, using this command:
+To cross compile it, just pass more environment variables, using this command:

 ```
 makepkg CARCH=aarch64 ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu-